oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 ## VA Aggregator Response Codes

-These are the list of possible status codes for api va aggregator:
+These are the list of possible status codes for API VA aggregator:

-Payment Status | State | Meaning
+Payment Status | State | Description
 ---------- | ------- | -------
 000 | Final | Response success without error
-201 | Final | Request is Rejected (User ID is not Found) 202 | Final | Request is Rejected (User ID is not Active) 207 | Final | Request is Rejected (Request IP Address is not Registered) 208 | Final | Request is Rejected (API Key is not Valid) 211 | Final | Request is Rejected (Bank code is not available for this service)
+207 | Final | Request is Rejected (Request IP Address is not Registered) 208 | Final | Request is Rejected (API Key is not Valid) 211 | Final | Request is Rejected (Bank code is not available for this service)